scverse/pertpy/docs/api/api.md

 #### Rank perturbations - Augur

-[Augur](https://doi.org/10.1038/s41587-020-0605-1) aims to rank or prioritize cell types according to their response to experimental perturbations given high dimensional single-cell sequencing data.
+[Augur](https://doi.org/10.1038/s41587-020-0605-1) aims to rank or prioritize cell types according to their response to experimental perturbations.
-The basic idea is that in the space of molecular measurements cells reacting heavily to induced perturbations are more easily separated into perturbed and unperturbed than cell types with little or no response.
+Cells that respond strongly to perturbations are more easily distinguishable as treated or control in molecular space.
-This separability is quantified by measuring how well experimental labels (eg. treatment and control) can be predicted within each cell type.
+Augur quantifies this by training a classifier to predict experimental labels within each cell type across cross-validation runs.
-Augur trains a machine learning model predicting experimental labels for each cell type in multiple cross validation runs and then prioritizes cell type response according to metric scores measuring the accuracy of the model.
-For categorical data the area under the curve is the default metric and for numerical data the concordance correlation coefficient is used as a proxy for how accurate the model is which in turn approximates perturbation response.
+Cell types are ranked by model accuracy—using AUC for categorical labels and concordance correlation for continuous ones—as a proxy for perturbation response.

 For more details we refer to [Cell type prioritization in single-cell data](https://doi.org/10.1038/s41587-020-0605-1).